ggear/cloudera-parcel/README.md

 #Cloudera Parcel

-A module to help mananage Cloudera Parcels, including a Maven plugin to:
+A module to help mananage Cloudera Parcels, including a Maven plugin to bridge between JAR and Parcel artifacts and their repositories, giving the ability to affect the full lifecycle of parcel operations:

 * Build
 * Install